 Overall, the experience was really good.
-If you’d like to give it a try, click here for 3 free meals from Fresh Prep!
+If you’d like to give it a try, I've got a coupon code here for 3 free meals.

 The ordering process is pretty simple!
 You create an account, and input your dietary restrictions.
 They have lots of meals that are gluten and dairy free.

 What I will say is that I tend to be pretty choosy with the ingredients I use and I also eat grain free.
 There was not the ability to custom order grain free and most meals did have some added sugar.
 (I just omitted the ingredients I didn’t want to use when cooking - more below on that!)

 Once you’ve submitted your order, you choose a delivery day and will get a cooler bag with the ingredients you need to make an awesome dinner.
 By the way, if you're in the market for a cooler bag, you can check out this coolers guide by Globo Surf.
 The ingredients are also portioned out and in recyclable packaging.
 Such a time saver, as chopping can often take the most time.

 I received two different recipes/meals: Indonesian Gado Gado & Miso Glazed Salmon.
 Both indicated that they served two people, but they will last me more than 2 meals each.
 They were delicious!